cbe453/arc-plato-shell/_episodes/03-files.md

 > Files deleted using `rm` cannot be recovered.
 Always be careful when using
 > `-r`, and consider using the `-i` option to get a confirmation prompt.
 > Alternatively, use `rm` to remove files, and then `rmdir` to remove the
 > directory once it is empty.
+If you are confident you can safely remove a directory and it's contents,
+> you can supply the `-f` flag, which will forcibly remove files without asking for confirmation.
+Again,
+> be careful!
 {: .callout}

 ## Looking at files